Timely visits to the ICI Homes Design Center = on-time home construction

 Let’s assume you’ve chosen your new community, your lot and your floor plan.
-You’ve also chosen your new home’s “elevation,” or exterior appearance, plus added any customized tweaks with the aid of an ICI Homes architect (we rock customization; click here for more on that opens in a new window).
+You’ve also chosen your new home’s “elevation,” or exterior appearance, plus added any customized tweaks with the aid of an ICI Homes architect (we rock customization; opens in a new windowclick here for more on that).

 One other thing you’ll do pre-contract is visit the ICI Homes Design Center for a 30-45-minute design preview.
 A design consultant will walk you through the myriad choices available for your new home’s interior finishes and materials.
 Think countertops, cabinets, hardware, paint, flooring and decorative tile.
 You’ll make preliminary selections so that your sales person(s) has a cost estimate for those items, and can add them to your contract.

 Now it’s time to sign your contract!
 This spells out the construction timeline and yours and ICI Homes’ responsibilities.
 It’s a detailed document that your salesperson(s) will be happy to decode and explain.
 Don’t hesitate to ask for help.

 A signed contract kicks off the next step.